interruptlabs/heimdallr-client/README.md

 # Ghidra Cross Compatabiltity

 The wonderful people over at Foundry Zero have created a Ghidra plugin which offers the same functionality.
-You can get it [here](TODO)
+You can get it [here](https://github.com/foundryzero/ghidra-deep-links)

 The plugins are compatible, meaning links created with their plugin can be opened in IDA with this client, and vice versa.
+This allows you to collaborate with other researchers regardless of the disassembler you use!

 ## MacOS